vippsas/vipps-report-api/vipps-report-api.md

 adjusting the balance down to zero.
 ![ledger balance illustration](./images/ledger-balance-simple.png)

+### Ledgers and sale units

-For the large majority of merchants, there is a direct correspondence between a Vippsnummer or eCom Merchant Serial Number (MSNs) to a ledger:
+For the large majority of merchants, there is a direct correspondence between a sale unit, for Vippsnummer or eCom Merchant Serial Number (MSNs), to a ledger:

 ![ledger vs units, one to one](./images/ledger-vs-units-one-to-one.png)